By Joan Eve Quinn, Program Director

-To help keep pets safe this Valentine’s Day, Guardian HEALS issues this all-four-paws alert for some common products that may be harmful:
+To help keep pets safe this Valentine’s Day, HEALS issues this all-four-paws alert for some common products that may be harmful:

 - Chocolate: Yes, it’s delicious, but the problem is your pets may think so too.
 You’ve seen how persistent pets can be when they’re trying to raid the yummy stuff: Sneaking into closed rooms, knocking packages off counters, and ripping wrappings open.
 The amount and type of chocolate–in relation to your pet’s weight and general health condition–will determine if chocolate toxicity will develop.
 Chocolate can cause gastrointestinal upset as well as life-threatening heart arrhythmias.

 - Xylitol: A naturally occurring sugar alcohol, xylitol is found in many popular candies.
 For pets, ingestion of this ingredient can lead to life-threatening hypoglycemia (low blood sugar) and in the worst cases, liver failure.
 Dr. Jason Berg, board-certified veterinary neurologist/internist and HEALS Chairman of the Board, warns “Xylitol is a deadly product found in candy and common snacks that are often given to pets, such as peanut butter.
 Make sure you read all ingredients in snacks and food before you give it to your pets.”